 The NHS and Public Health England (PHE) are well prepared for outbreaks of new infectious diseases.
 The NHS has put in place measures to protect patients, our community and NHS staff while ensuring as many services as possible are available to the public.

 Keeping at a distance from other people outside your household will help to reduce the risk of infection and will slow or halt the spread of the coronavirus.

-stay at least 2 metres (from July 4 the minimum distance will be 1 metre but people are advised to maintain 2 metres if possible) away from anyone you do not live with when outside your home
+stay at least one metre away from anyone you do not live with when outside your home

 wash your hands with soap and water often – do this for at least 20 seconds